camunda-community-hub/challenges/CD_CI/solution/GitHubAction/bpmn/GitHubActionBPMNSaaS.md

 ![img.png](GitHubWorkflow.png)

+Use the [deploy-bpmn.yaml](deploy-bpmn.yaml) file provided.

-# 4. Change someting in the workflow and push it
+# 4. Change something in the workflow and push it

 On the desktop modeler, change something in the process (a label, an icon).
 Save and commit.